 Law requires a minimum of two occurrences to establish corruption so, later in November of 2016 I filed another anonymous complaint to the same result: access denied twice, first by Super, Edo, and then by management and case closed (B-7).
 Since at the time I knew nothing of Jane’s other properties or how to find them, and with the foresight of criminal and civil suits, I felt a third closed complaint would prove corruption beyond a reasonable doubt.
 So in December I filed another complaint knowing I would get the same result: access denied access denied case closed (B-8).

 At the time inspector #2679 came to my apartment to inspect the plumbing I asked him if it was a Department of Buildings policy to close a Construction Without Permits investigation after two denials of entry.
 HE CONFIRMED THIS WAS DOB POLICY, but had no knowledge as to why.
 No one else outside the Goldman family, or very few, know of this policy as, ironically, I had contacted then-NYC Assistant District Attorney, Diana Florence, who headed the Construction Fraud unit, and she didn’t believe it was DOB policy, confessing she tried to renovate her own condo without permits and was caught and fined.
-She resigned her position amid accusations she withheld evidence that undermined a prosecution witness and is currently running for NYC DA.
+She resigned her position amid accusations she withheld evidence that undermined a prosecution witness and unsuccessfully ran for NYC DA in 2021.
 No one knows when the building inspector comes you can just tell them to leave, so Jane’s knowledge of this Department of Buildings policy and use of it to her benefit fulfills the definition of corruption: “Improper and usually unlawful conduct intended to secure a benefit for one self or another...[with] the misuse of inside information” (B-21).
 (Evidence Appendices A - F)